Type of projects supported

 - Review the budget for accuracy.

-- Confirmation that any necessary clearances have been obtained.
+- Confirm that any necessary clearances have been obtained.

-- Confirmation that an in-person meeting with the student has taken place to discuss the specifics of the request.
+- Confirm that a meeting with the student has taken place to discuss the specifics of the request.

-- Indicate their approval by forwarding the e-mail to Maureen Forrestal and Paula Baer, (firstname.lastname@example.org) having typed “I approve and confirm that the necessary requirements have been met.” in the message section of the e-mail.
+- Indicate their approval by forwarding the e-mail to Maureen Forrestal and Richelle Lamarr, (firstname.lastname@example.org) having typed “I approve and confirm that the necessary requirements have been met.” in the message section of the e-mail.
 Funding will not be considered without faculty approval.

 Distribution of funds

-Once the award has been announced, the student may request reimbursement for expenses.
+Once the award letter has been issued, the student may request reimbursement for expenses.

 In order to be reimbursed, follow the instructions below.